-Brisbane Hernia Clinic conducts consultations across Indooroopilly, Samford Road & North Lakes locations with appointments being run every Tuesday.
-You will first be seen by a GP and then referred on to a General Surgeon or Gastroenterologist is surgery is required.
+Brisbane Hernia Clinic conducts consultations across Taringa, Gaythorne & North Lakes locations with appointments being run every Tuesday.
+You will first be seen by a GP and then referred on to a General Surgeon or Gastroenterologist if surgery is required.

-The hernia can results in severe pain and even require emergency surgery due to trapped bowel.
+The hernia can result in severe pain and can even require emergency surgery due to the trapped bowel.
 Both men and women can have a hernia and some people are born with a hernia or defect whilst others are due to wear and tear.
-A hernia does not get better over time, now will it go away by itself.
+A hernia does not get better over time, nor will it go away by itself.
 They generally get bigger and cause greater problems while being more complex to repair.

 Types of Hernia’s:

 - Incisional (at site of previous surgery or incision)